ollielo/cinema_projectmanagement/design/2020/image_proposal/readme.md

 Cinema is a way to create, manage and view elements from analysis workflows.
 One element that can be created is an 'explorable image', which the user can interacti with.
 In practice, this is achieved by logically grouping a set of images together, with elements that can be turned on and off, and sliders that can control things like viewing angle, time, and other parameters.
 This provides a more interactive image for an end user of a Cinema workflow than a single image that contained no layers.
 More detailed explanation of these interactive images created can be found in <sup>[1]</sup>, and online examples are [here](https://www.cinemaviewer.org).

 A Cinema image is the result of compositing a set of elements together into a final image.
 A set of elements is chosen, then they are colored, then composited into a final image.
-The coloring and compositing steps are dependent upon the information contained in the `.cis` file, and the capabilities of the consumer.
+The results of the coloring and compositing steps are dependent upon the information contained in the `.cis` file, and the capabilities of the consumer.

 <table>
 <tr>